zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 ## What are Contains method limitations?

-Has said previously, the `Contains` method already work great but also have his own limitations:
+As stated previously, the `Contains` method already works great but also has its own limitations:

 - It only supports basic types like `int` or `guid`
 - The list of `ids` is limited due to SQL limitations